 Most soils containing an unknown hydrocarbon can be classified as non-hazardous for HP7 and HP11 if the Benzo-a-Pyrene (BaP)BaP is <0.01% of the TPH value (<250 ppm for a TPH value of 25,000 ppm)

 Soils containing Petrol above 1000 mg/kg or diesel above 10,000 mg/kg are automatically classified as hazardous and the use of BaP or any other marker is not allowed.

 Accurate analysis and hydrocarbon identification is therefore essential for correct hazard classification.
 The standard GC method can however incorrectly report that soils rich in natural organics, that contain no petroleum hydrocarbons, contain >0.5% TPH unless special procedures are used during the analysis.
 Accidentally including Road Tar in the sample will usually cause the lab to report a very high TPH, possibly as high as 2.5%.
 Bio-fuels also cause the standard lab method to report a very high TPH.
-The cost of treating or disposing of soils contaminated with fuel, oil, tar or creosote is high, with material classified as hazardous costing as much as £3000 per single lorry load to deal with.
-It therefore pays to be certain that the analysis used to classify the soil is the best available and only reports genuine Petroleum derived hydrocarbons yet is able to identify bitumens, creosotes and coal tars as well.
+The cost of treating or disposing of soils contaminated with fuel, oil, tar or creosote is high, with material classified as hazardous costing several thousand pounds per single lorry load to deal with.
+It therefore pays to be certain that the analysis used to classify the soil is the best available and only reports genuine petroleum derived hydrocarbons as petroleum hydrocarbons and is able to identify and differentiate between bitumens, creosotes and coal tars.

 The sampling and testing methodology described in Appendix D of the new guidance clearly states that a statistically representative amount of sampling is required to effectively classify the waste.
 Contaminated soil is a heterogeneous matrix and will therefore require analysis of much more than a few samples per site to comply.